 If you have other singleton kids in the family, arrange separate times for each twin to spend with the non-twin siblings.
 This is one of the best ways for other people to notice your twin’s individuality and discover things that are special and unique for each of them.
 And don’t be surprised if your children want to spend separate times with different groups of friends.
 When you think about it, it’s pretty normal that two different people get along with two different groups of peers.

 No matter the confusion and disadvantages, most twins wouldn’t change their situation for anything in the world.
-With some help, your children will become beautiful individuals with a healthy relationship with their siblings and other people around them.
+With some help, your children will become beautiful individuals with healthy relationships with their siblings and other people around them.